kletobias/p2022/_projects/hearthstone-euro-to-in-game-currency-conversion.md

 The term 'dusting' here refers to the act of *disenchanting* hearthstone cards.
 During the process of dusting a card, the card becomes permanently deleted from one's card collection.
-In return, one gets the dust value, that the card is worth.
+In return, one gets the dust value that the card is worth.
 Please refer to *Table 2* for further details.

 ### Imports